aaronswilliams17-dot/citizen-constitution-quiz-prototype/README.md

-# citizen-constitution-quiz-prototype
-Rapid product prototype for a nonpartisan civic education app using source-locked, simulated AI logic.
 # Citizen Constitution – Quiz Prototype

 A rapid product prototype for a nonpartisan civic education app designed to help users understand the U.S. Constitution through short, daily quizzes with source-based explanations.